mstksg/inCode/copy/entries/singletons-3.md

 intentional :)

 On one level, you can think of proofs as "compiler tricks", or things that exist only to appease the compiler.
-In fact, Compilers of languages that encourage heavy usage of proofs (like Agda, Coq, Idris) actually implement something called *proof erasure*.
+In fact, compilers of languages that encourage heavy usage of proofs (like Agda, Coq, Idris) actually implement something called *proof erasure*.
 That is, in those languages, values like `KnockClosed` and `KnockLocked` might never exist at runtime, since they never